jdegene/steamHWsurvey/README.md

 * As mentioned by [likudo](https://github.com/jdegene/steamHWsurvey/issues/4) the raw data omits the category "others".
 Creating a category sum can as such create misleading results.
 Refer to the platform specific data instead.

+* As mentioned by [mrxz](https://github.com/jdegene/steamHWsurvey/issues/5) the data did not include "total rows", as in "Steam users with VR Headsets" which represent the normal stat across all users while the actual stats per VR Headset are relative to this totals number.
+As of September 2024 the total rows are included in the data (currently only relevant for VR Headsets), be careful when calculating sums across entire categories as the result might be misleading.

 # Official Information posted on the Steam Hardware Survey Site

 STEAM HARDWARE SURVEY FIX – 5/2/2018